Autódromo Internacional de Guaporé: New challenges

 Over the past decades, the main event hosted by the Autódromo de Guaporé has been the annual race in the Fórmula Truck Championship, with great attendances by people from all over the country.
 Despite being AGA's main source of income, Fórmula Truck, allied with insufficient maintenance, resulted in the severe degradation of the asphalt layer, compromising safety conditions and impeding larger events such as Stock Car Brasil from taking place.
 Even the drag races that used to draw younger enthusiasts in large numbers were reduced due to irregularities in the main straight that forced contestants to race an eight of a mile, instead of the usual quarter mile.

-In late 2010, after a long and difficult process of searching for support, AGA finally managed to execute de long-awaited replacement of the asphalt layer, rejuvenating the circuit and allowing the eventual return of greater importance championships.
-They still have great challenges to face such as the restoration and upgrade of the pit lane area, improvement of the tracks safety features and visitor infrastructure.
-The delay to finish such works and the many new race tracks being built in the state, including the very modern Velopark near the state capital, allied to the city's limited capacity for receiving tourists, make the task of bringing back the great national races a very challenging one.
+In late 2010, AGA was able to perform the replacement of the asphalt layer, allowing championships to continue.
+There are still complications such as the restoration and upgrade of the pit lane area, improvement of the tracks safety features and visitor infrastructure.
+The delay in finishing such works and the many new race tracks being built in the state, such as the Velopark, along with the city's limited tourist capacity, makes it difficult to bring back the national races.